mikyrenato/3rd_Project_Quiz_Game/README.md

 ## Introduction <a name="introduction"></a>

 My third project is a football quiz.
-A large part of the inspiration for this project comes from my love for football and I be;ieve all football fans will enjoy it as much as I do, by testing their knowledge about the football world.
+A large part of the inspiration for this project comes from my love for football and I believe all football fans will enjoy it as much as I do, by testing their knowledge about the football world.

 <br/>